Q: Who are we and what is the purpose?

 A: Trapping was in many of our ancestors past, but does not need to be a part of our future.
 Montana’s wildlife populations were decimated from trapping by 1850 and now trapping keeps some species at the edge of extinction, hurting Montana’s economy and jobs.
 Our Montana public lands and wildlife are Montana’s heritage.
 As renown wildlife biologist and former trapper, Chuck Jonkel states: “The days of trapping are over.
 It’s now time to preserve Montana’s wildlife.”

-©Trap Free Montana, Inc. (TFM) whose mission is to promote education, modern day science, and non-lethal alternatives to trapping that foster responsible stewardship and respectful coexistence with wildlife.
+©Trap Free Montana, Inc. (TFM) mission is to promote education, the best available science, and non-lethal alternatives to trapping that foster responsible stewardship and respectful coexistence with wildlife.

 Call 406-218-1170 for more information!